During the lease term in Huntly

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental home.
-However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Huntly.
-Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental.
+However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Huntly.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a good reference for property owners in Huntly
+a useful archive for property owners in Huntly

 - Before you lease out your rental property in Huntly